weuzor/purginator/README.md

 ![Purginator Render](https://github.com/weuzor/purginator/blob/main/happily_together.png)
 * makes mmu prints less messy and a bit faster
+* eliminates the need of a purgetower or primetower
+* comes with his friend brushinator, a poor copy of[this design](https://www.printables.com/de/model/269412-voron-v24-300-gantry-mounted-nozzle-cleaner) which matches the purginator
-* eliminates the need of a purgetower or primetower [Puginator action in a 15 min 3 colour TEsT Print](https://youtu.be/IaCVgWm7dVc)
+[Puginator action in a 15 min 3 colour TEsT Print](https://youtu.be/IaCVgWm7dVc) *comes with an adjustable mount for a retractable pin servo for the filametrix cutting mod
 ## Bill of Materials:
 ### "Purginator"
 * [1mm high temperature silicone sheet](https://www.amazon.de/gp/product/B08KFTPTG9/ref=ppx_yo_dt_b_asin_title_o04_s00?ie=UTF8&th=1)